Dear reader of ADxS.org, please excuse the disruption.

 • A study of 96 adults with ADHD and 25 non-affected individuals found a higher stress-induced cortisol response in the ADHD-I subtype than in non-affected individuals, and a flattened cortisol response in ADHD-C.47

-• ADHD-I sufferers of the purely inattentive subtype showed an excessive cortisol response to acute stress.57
+• People with ADHD-I of the purely inattentive subtype showed an excessive cortisol response to acute stress.57

-• A study of 20 ADHD-I sufferers and 19 non-sufferers (8 to 13 years, mean 10.3 years) using TSST-C58 revealed that the 7 ADHD-I sufferers with severe inattention symptoms showed a significantly reduced cortisol response to the stressor, unlike the 13 ADHD-I sufferers with moderate symptoms and the 19 non-sufferers.
+• A study of 20 persons with ADHD-I and 19 non-affected persons (8 to 13 years, mean 10.3 years) using TSST-C58 revealed that the 7 persons with ADHD-I with severe inattention symptoms showed a significantly reduced cortisol response to the stressor, unlike the 13 persons with ADHD-I with moderate symptoms and the 19 non-affected persons.

-A similar study found a more reduced cortisol response in ADHD sufferers with severe inattention symptoms than in sufferers with less severe inattention symptoms.59
+A similar study found a greater reduction in cortisol response in persons with ADHD with severe inattention symptoms than in those with less severe inattention symptoms.59

 These results contradict our analysis that ADHD-I is characterized by an excessive cortisol stress response.